-Use of the arboretum facilities are available to both Wesleyan College groups and groups from the surrounding central Georgia community.
-Reservations for use of the Dice R. Anderson Cabin and/or the Ellen Ann Edenfield Pavilion must be made through Wesleyan College at (478) 757-5272.
+All reservations for use of the Dice R. Anderson Cabin and/or the Ellen Ann Edenfield Pavilion in the Wesleyan Arboretum must be made through the Wesleyan campus (478) 757-5233.

 The arboretum is managed and maintained by its director Dr. James Ferrari of the Wesleyan Biology Department, and supports student and faculty projects in Wesleyan's Biology, Chemistry, Education, Environmental Studies, and Studio Art programs.
 Recent ecology research projects include heavy metal concentrations in turtles, tree-boring preferences of yellow-bellied sapsuckers, foraging preferences and lipid content of berries consumed by migratory birds, and seasonal variations in vulture flight patterns.